josephmjoy/robotics/python_robotutils/NOTES.md

+## January 18, 2018A JMJ: Fixed corner cases with EventScheduler
+Function `EventScheduler.start.threadfn` had to be fixed  because it was exiting without processing events if `EventScheduler.stop` was called immediately after scheduling an event - it was a small window which would sometimes be hit.
+The main part of the fix was to check *before* calling `sched.scheduler.run` if the client had called `stop`, but act on this only after returning from `run`.

+Now all `EventScheduler` tests pass.

 ## January 17, 2018B JMJ: Fixing issues with EventScheduler
 There were two problems:
 1. `sched.scheduler.run(blocking=True)` doesn't return if it is waiting for an event, even if